PFN Nail (Proximal Femoral Nail) Specification, Uses, Sizes and Surgical Techniques

 PFN Nail Instruments Set

-Below are list of items in PFN Nail Instruments Set.
+Below are list of items in PFN Instruments Set.

 • Trocar for 8 mm Protection Sleeve : 1 Qty